 For a sale of Network User to TSO, the Network User shall:

-simultaneously deliver the quantities of gas relating to said transaction at any Interconnection Point in the specific Zone by increasing accordingly its confirmed quantities for delivery in accordance with section 4 at said Interconnection Point, or
+simultaneously deliver the quantities of gas relating to said transaction at any Interconnection Point, Installation Point or Domestic Point for Injection in the specific Zone by increasing accordingly its confirmed quantities for delivery in accordance with section 4 at said Interconnection Point, Installation Point or Domestic Point for Injection, or

-simultaneously and for the quantities of gas relating to said transaction, decrease its confirmed quantities for offtake at any Interconnection Point or End User Domestic Exit Point in the specific Zone in accordance with section 4.
+simultaneously and for the quantities of gas relating to said transaction, decrease its confirmed quantities for offtake at any Interconnection Point, Installation Point or End User Domestic Exit Point in the specific Zone in accordance with section 4.

 For a purchase of Network User to TSO, the Network User shall:

-simultaneously reduce the quantities of gas relating to said transaction at any Interconnection Point in the specific Zone by reducing accordingly its confirmed quantities for delivery in accordance with section 4 at said Interconnection Point, or
+simultaneously reduce the quantities of gas relating to said transaction at any Interconnection Point, Installation Point or Domestic Point for Injection in the specific Zone by reducing accordingly its confirmed quantities for delivery in accordance with section 4 at said Interconnection Point, Installation Point or domestic Point for Injection, or

-simultaneously and for the quantities of gas relating to said transaction, increase its confirmed quantities for offtake at any Interconnection Point or End User Domestic Exit Point in the specific Zone in accordance with section 4.
+simultaneously and for the quantities of gas relating to said transaction, increase its confirmed quantities for offtake at any Interconnection Point, Installation Point or End User Domestic Exit Point in the specific Zone in accordance with section 4.

 If the Network User is expected to increase or decrease, as the case may be, its entry or exit Nominations, it shall cause its counterparty in the adjacent grid to do so as well in order to achieve the desired increase or decrease of the confirmed entry or exit Nominations.

 Upon request by the TSO, the Network User shall communicate to the TSO, per transaction, the proof of its compliance with the above-mentioned physical delivery/redelivery obligation.
 The TSO shall have the right to verify whether the Network User actually meets its physical delivery/redelivery obligation.
-It is understood that the Network User does not meet its physical delivery/redelivery obligation if it delivers/redelivers at an Interconnection Point or End User Domestic Exit Point but deliberately offsets (totally or partially) said delivery/redelivery by modifying its delivery/redelivery at (an)other Interconnection Point(s) or End User Domestic Exit Point(s).
+It is understood that the Network User does not meet its physical delivery/redelivery obligation if it delivers/redelivers at an Interconnection Point, Installation Point, Domestic Point for Injection or End User Domestic Exit Point but deliberately offsets (totally or partially) said delivery/redelivery by modifying its delivery/redelivery at (an)other Interconnection Point(s), Installation Point(s), Domestic Point(s) for Injection or End User Domestic Exit Point(s).

 Should the Network User fail to meet its obligation, the TSO shall have the right to: